Name and post-nominals:

-Registration has given me recognition within and outside of the Forestry Commission.
+Registration has given me recognition within and outside of Forestry and Land Scotland.
 One of the great benefits from being a registered professional is the network of contacts I have gained, which have also assisted me in obtaining further knowledge and experience to benefit myself and the organisation.

 How does your employer benefit from your professional registration?

 My employer trusts my decisions, knowing I am a member of various professional organisations.
-This also allows me to keep up-to-date with the regular changes to legislation and health and safety regulations, as well as gaining further knowledge which allows me to keep my CPD current.
+This also allows me to keep up to date with the regular changes to legislation and health and safety regulations, as well as gaining further knowledge which allows me to keep my continuing professional development (CPD) current.
 Some of the professional institutions use CPD apps now, which make life a lot easier.
 You can input what you have done, what you have learnt and how much time you are claiming.

 What are your future career ambitions?

-I am aiming to achieve registration as IEng over the next couple of years, to help me gain a further milestone.
+I am aiming to achieve registration as IEng over the next few months, to help me gain a further milestone.

 Do you participate in any other career-related activities, such as mentoring, volunteering or membership of other engineering groups?